micronesianmacarthur/java-pos-project/README.md

-# Smart Clinic Managemenrt System
+# Point of Sale System